nazarja/issue-tracker/README.md

 ## Overview

-Issue Tracker is a Bug and Feature Ticket Creation site where users can create tickets which can then be voted on to increase the tickets rank to be worked on by the in-house developers.
+- Issue Tracker is a Bug and Feature Ticket Creation site where users can create tickets which can then be voted on to increase the tickets rank to be worked on by the in-house developers.

-The main development features included the login system, activity feed and ticket creation editing and commenting on those tickets.
+- The main development features included the login system, activity feed and ticket creation editing and commenting on those tickets.

-The login system uses django AllAuth and allows users to sign up and in with Github as well as the option of just using a username and email address.
+- The login system uses django AllAuth and allows users to sign up and in with Github as well as the option of just using a username and email address.

-The ticket section makes good use of pagination, filtering and search functions as well as server side rendering to enhance to user experience.
+- The ticket section makes good use of pagination, filtering and search functions as well as server side rendering to enhance to user experience.

-Commenting on a ticket is a breeze, CRUD operation can be performed on issue, including inline editing, the comment itself will turn into an editable input for ease of use.
+- Commenting on a ticket is a breeze, CRUD operation can be performed on comment, including inline editing, the comment itself will turn into an editable input for ease of use.

-Editing Creating a ticket looks great with a live preview while you type of how your ticket will look live, with friendly indicators of how many characters you can have left to use.
+- Editing Creating a ticket looks great with a live preview while you type of how your ticket will look live, with friendly indicators of how many characters you can have left to use.

-The design for the website's concept is based on the use of lots of primary colors, a clean interface and takes inspiration and heavy usage of Semantic UI's design principles.
+- The design for the website's concept is based on the use of lots of primary colors, a clean interface and takes inspiration and heavy usage of Semantic UI's design principles.

-I hope you enjoy viewing and using this site as much as I have had building it (tough as it was)!
+- I hope you enjoy viewing and using this site as much as I have had building it (tough as it was)!

 ---